mathewgomas-alfred/mathewgomas.io/reference_manual/tools/calligraphy.rst

 Caps
     Whether or not an stroke will end with a rounding or flat.
 Mass
     How much weight the stroke has.
-With drag set to 0, high mass increase the 'orbit'.
+With drag set to 0, high mass increases the 'orbit'.
 Drag
     How much the stroke follows the cursor, when set to 0 the stroke will orbit around the cursor path.